NgiapPuoyKoh/django-blogchat-tech/README.md

 At the bottom of the results page, there will be an option to perform a new search.

 - Search posts using keywords in title, excerpt, and content fields.
-- Users to not need to be authenticated to perform a search.
+- Users do not need to be authenticated to perform a search.

 #### Blog Post Comments